kareen2707/TFG/README.md

 # TFG
-Design and deploymend of a cognitive wireless sensor network's test-bed
+Design and deployment of a cognitive wireless sensor network's test-bed